Privacy policy

 For the purposes of this privacy notice, the terms:

-“Customers” means the individuals who contact us, for example, to make requests for information, sign up to our mailing list, or to make a complaint.
+“Customers” means the individuals who contact us, for example, to make requests for information, participate in surveys and events, or to make a complaint.
 We are not a banking institution and do not have account customers.

 2. Why we process Personal Data